 ICM Emmy Noether Lecture

-Because the activities of the IMU are many and complex, involving large numbers of individuals, potential conflicts of interest inevitably arise in innocent and unexpected ways.
-The IMU must be vigilant, and be seen to be vigilant, by having in place effective and transparent measures to minimize the risk of harm to its reputation.
+Because the activities of the International Mathematical Union (IMU) are many and complex, involving large numbers of individuals, potential conflicts of interest inevitably arise in innocent and unexpected ways.
+The IMU must be vigilant, and be seen to be vigilant, by having in place effective and transparent measures to ensure fairness of its processes and minimize the risk of harm to its reputation.
 In particular, this applies to prize selection committees, the activities of which must always be beyond reproach.
 The IMU is aware that conflicts of interest may result from one’s life’s path, and they may or may not influence one’s ability to make impartial assessment.
 However, it is essential that the IMU processes would be deemed fair by any reasonable third person who is aware of the circumstances.

 The potential impact of unconscious bias on the selection process is a concern for the International Mathematical Union.
 As humans, many of the decisions that we make are subject to unconscious bias.
 Unconscious biases are simply our unintentional preferences that come from our gender, education, culture, etc. Psychologists and neuroscientists tell us that our unconscious mind automatically, rapidly, intuitively and effortlessly categorizes people.
 This ability enables us to make rapid decisions about people.
 We do this without having to engage the limited resources of the conscious mind, which are required for most cognitive tasks, such as problem solving and planning.
 These cognitive shortcuts that reduce the load created by complex information lead to intuitive, but error-prone, decisions.

 The IMU is a member of the International Science Council (ISC), see Article 2(a) in the IMU Statutes.
 As such, we subscribe to Article 7 of the ISC Statutes, namely The Principle of Freedom and Responsibility in Science.